Skip to main content

 Walk away if you see any of these:

-• Will not let you test on your actual data
+• Won't let you test on your actual data

 • No customers at your size or in your industry